More than a million blog posts are published every day but only the top-ranked ones reach to the desired audience through the search engine.

 We are going to talk about the concrete steps you need to take to determine if a piece of content has been properly optimized for publishing.

-One of the most popular tools that can help you keep track of the necessary changes is the Yoast SEO Plugin.
+One of the most popular tools that can help you keep track of the necessary changes is the Rank Math SEO Plugin.
 This is one of the most popular and most downloaded plugins for WordPress and it has a long list of features.

 Some of the most important ones include adding meta descriptions, SEO titles, keywords, and adding custom titles for tags, categories, etc.